ElliotSilver/how-to-publish/input/pagecontent/publication.md

 ### Prepare your Implementation Guide

-1. Clone the IG repository to your local system.
+1. Clone your IG repository to your local system.

     ```sh
     $ cd ~/src